-Locking Mechanism: The opening and locking mechanisms are where a lot of the improvements have been made, and it shows.The Paramilitary 2 uses a new bushing pivot system, and it’s one of the smoothest around; the blade pivots open very easily, with minimum effort, then snaps precisely into the open position.
-Opening is made even easier by the thumb hole, which is slightly larger than normal.
+Compression Lock Mechanism: The assisted opening mechanism and locking mechanism is where a lot of the improvements have been made, and it shows.The Paramilitary 2 uses a new bushing pivot system, and it’s one of the smoothest around; the blade pivots open very easily, with minimum effort, then snaps precisely into the open position.
+The opening is made even easier by the thumb hole, which is slightly larger than normal.

-It gives excellent purchase, even if you’re wearing gloves, and of course it’s just as easy to use with either hand.
-Once it’s out a new compression lock holds it in place.
-This really is incredibly strong; a substantial tab locks into the tank, and the chances of it ever failing are basically zero.
+It gives excellent purchase, even if you’re wearing gloves, and of course, it’s just as easy to use with either hand.
+Once it’s out the Spyderco compression lock holds it in place.
+This really an incredibly strong compression; a substantial tab locks into the tank, and the chances of it ever failing are basically zero.
 The lockup is extremely positive, too; there’s no movement in the blade at all.

 Carriage: This knife also offers some good carriage options.
 It comes with a large belt clip, held on by three screws.
 The handle has four sets of tapped holes to let you fit the clip for tip up or down carry on both sides.

-There’s also a lanyard hole at the butt end, and this has been enlarged from the Paramilitary.
-It’s now big enough to easily take two thicknesses of 550 cord, and has a sturdy steel liner to eliminate wear on the handle.
+There’s also a large lanyard at the butt end, and this has been enlarged from the Paramilitary.
+It’s now big enough to easily take two thicknesses of 550 cord and has a stainless steel liners to eliminate wear on the handle.

-Final Take: Overall the Paramilitary 2 is a worthy successor to the original, and a great option for anyone who wants the Military’s features in a smaller package.
-It’s available in a total of four color options – plain or black blade, and black or digital camo handle.
+Final Take: Overall the Paramilitary 2 is a worthy successor to the original and a great option for anyone who wants the Military’s features in a smaller package.
+The knife is available in a total of four color options – plain or black blade, and black or digital camo.